Jamie Raines: Early life and education

+Raines has a master's degree and earned a PhD in Psychology from the University of Essex in 2021.

 Career

-YouTube
+Social media

 Raines started the YouTube channel Jammidodger in 2011.
 The title is a reference to his name and to Jammie Dodgers, a popular type of biscuit in the UK.
 Having found YouTube videos to be a useful resource when discovering his own gender identity, he started the channel to provide a UK perspective on the transition process as well as to document the process for himself.

 Over time the channel has evolved to cover broader LGBT+ issues and also more general lifestyle content such as reacting to internet memes and subreddits, and reviewing cat toys.
 Raines was prominent among the many YouTubers to make videos criticising the views about trans people expressed by J. K. Rowling.

 In 2020, both Raines and Lotun made videos as part of Southend Council's Protect Your Fam project to encourage social distancing, hand-washing and mask wearing during the COVID-19 pandemic.

-In addition to frequently appearing in videos with his wife, Shaaba, Raines has made videos collaborating with other YouTubers such as Jessica Kellgren-Fozard and Noah Finnce.
+In addition to frequently appearing in videos with his wife, Shaaba, Raines has made videos collaborating with other YouTubers such as Jessica Kellgren-Fozard and Noahfinnce.

+Raines has a significant audience on both Instagram, with 338,000 followers, and Twitter, with 47,400 followers.
+Raines more frequently uploads to Instagram, using story and grid posts to share information about upcoming videos and projects, as well as general daily life.

+Raines and Lotun began livestreaming together on Twitch in April 2020, playing video games while talking with viewers.

 Research

-Raines has a master's degree and a PhD in Psychology from the University of Essex.
-He was awarded his doctorate in 2021.
-He has conducted research into the sexual response of transgender men as well as other topics related to gender and sexuality.
+Raines has conducted research into the sexual response of transgender men, as well as other topics related to gender and sexuality.

 Writing

-Raines' first book, The T in LGBT: Everything you need to know about being trans (ISBN 9781785044298), is scheduled for release in June 2023 published by Ebury Publishing's Vermilion imprint.
+Raines' first book, The T in LGBT: Everything you need to know about being trans (ISBN 9781785044298), was released on 30 June 2023, published by Ebury Publishing's Vermilion imprint.
+An audiobook is also scheduled for release by Penguin Random House Audio, with narration by Raines and Lotun.